Plane Debris Falls From Sky & Onto Broomfield Neighborhoods

 A Boeing 777-200 operated by United Airlines returned to Denver International Airport and landed safety Saturday after experiencing a right-engine failure shortly after takeoff.
 The FAA is aware of reports of debris in the vicinity of the airplane’s flight path.
 The passengers deplaned on Runway 26-Right and were bused to the terminal.
 Please contact local officials and the airline for further information about the passengers.
 The FAA and National Transportation Safety Board will investigate.
 The NTSB will be in charge of the investigation and will provide additional updates.
 United Flight 328 was flying from Denver to Daniel K. Inouye International Airport in Honolulu when the incident occurred.

-Police ask if you have debris in your yard or near your home to leave it where it is and please call dispatch at 303.438.6405 to report as soon as possible.
+Police sent out a Code Red alert to about 1,400 recipients asking if they do have debris to leave it where it is.
+They say to please call dispatch at 303.438.6405 to report as soon as possible.

-MORE NEWS: Shannon Kent, Coroner Who Had License Suspended Last Year, Now Arrested For Tampering With Bodies
+Those with debris and/or damage are also asked to contact Evan White in Risk Management with United Airlines to file property damage claims at evan.white@united.com.